hipe/tmx/lib/skylab/brazen/doc/issues/006-the-defaults-vs-required-narrative.md

+## :#specific-code-annotation (originally inline)

+near [#006] we aggregate three of the above concerns into this one normalization hook because a) all but one of the concerns has pre- conditions that are post-conditions of another, i.e they each must be executed in a particular order with respect to one another; and
+b) given (a), at a cost of some "modularity" there is less jumping around if this logic is bound together, making it less obfuscated. the particular relative order is this: 1) if the particular formal property has a default proc and its corresponding actual value (if any, `nil` if none) is `nil`, then mutate the actual value against the proc.
+2) for each of the formal property's zero or more custom normalizations (each of which may signal out of the entire method) apply them in order to the actual value.
+3) if the formal property is required and the current actual value if any (`nil` if none) is `nil` then memoize this as a missing required field and at the end act accordingly. note too given that formal properties are dynamic we cannot pre-calculate and cache which meet the above categories.

 ## history of the problem (sequitor of what?)

 this used to be more of a hassle because of an eventing API that has